When One Dream Dies, Another One Is Born

 Extreme sadness crept into my mind and body like a storm passing through in the night when I thought about losing my lifetime goal.
 I sat alone on the track at the last meet of my life, quietly reflecting and praying as years of memories passed through my mind and the tears flowed.

 Being a competitor, my pity party did not last long.
 I intuitively prayed for a new goal to replace my lost goal.
-As the Bible says, "without a vision, the people perish."
+The Bible says, "Without a vision, the people perish."
 I needed to get back into the race again.
 Hope once again filled my soul.

 You may know the rest of the story by now.
-I went on to win the title of "The Ultimate Runner" and set a record in the event.
+I went on to win the title of "The Original Ultimate Runner Competition" as the best all-around runner in the world at the time, setting a record in the event.
 In the process, I finished ahead of many national and world-class runners I had never beaten.
 I had fulfilled my desire to run with the best in the world.
 However, my original dream came true in a different way.

 Winning the Original Ultimate Runner was my Olympic Games and my running career's "best event."

 The desires written in our hearts are placed there for a reason.
 However, we can sometimes miss or misread the intended outcomes of our passions.
-In other words, we can be mistaken about how our desires will play out in life.
-God may fulfill our dream entirely differently than we ever imagined.
+In other words, we can be mistaken about how our desires will play out.
+God may fulfill our dreams entirely differently than we ever imagined.
 Such was the case in my life.

 The life lesson here is apparent.
 We may have a strong desire and dream that we chase after—sometimes for years.
 That desire is a part of who we are for a reason.
 However, God may have a different way of fulfilling our desires.

 Using a running analogy, He may have a "different event” for us that fulfills our desire and potential in a way that is unimaginable at first.
-The key is listening to that still, small voice inside you about the direction you must follow.
+The key is to have faith, never give up, and let our disappointments lead us home to our ultimate destiny.

-Never give up on your deepest desires and dreams.
-Healthy desires live inside you for a reason.
-When one goal fades, a better plan may take its place.
-Said another way, sometimes the desires of our heart are fulfilled differently than we first imagined.
+It's important to never give up on your deepest desires and dreams.
+These healthy desires exist inside of us for a reason.
+Even if one dream does not come to fruition, it's possible for a better one to take its place.
+In other words, the desires of our heart may be fulfilled in a different or even better way than we initially imagined.

 Blessings,